 Sri Lanka travel facts

 The teardrop island off the southern tip of India may be small in size but it’s mighty in stature, from wildlife to waterfalls and striking landmarks.
 Rich in biodiversity, there’s over 120 species of mammals, over 400 types of birdslife, and more than 350 waterfalls, many with natural pools you can swim in.
 Sri Lanka is one of the largest tea exporters in the world with black, green and white tea widely grown.
 There are also eight UNESCO World Heritage Sites, including the Sacred City of Kandy, the Old Town of Galle and its Fortifications and Rangiri Dambulla Cave Temple.

 Is Sri Lanka good for solo travel?

-The tourism infrastructure in Sri Lanka regathered pace following the end of the 26-year-long Civil War in 2009, with hotels, tours and transport links all invested in, making it a strong lure for the solo traveller.
-While Sinhala and Tamil are the official spoken languages, in the main hubs of Colombo and Kandy English is widely recognised, too.
-If you don’t want to travel alone, joining a group solo holiday to Sri Lanka is a great way to explore the coast and verdant interior with other like-minded travellers, without having to arrange any of the logistics yourself.
+The tourism infrastructure in Sri Lanka regathered pace following the end of the 26-year-long Civil War in 2009, with hotels, tours and transport links all invested in, making it a strong lure for the solo traveler.
+While Sinhala and Tamil are the official spoken languages, in the main hubs of Colombo and Kandy English is widely recognized, too.
+If you don’t want to travel alone, joining a group solo trip to Sri Lanka is a great way to explore the coast and verdant interior with other like-minded travelers, without having to arrange any of the logistics yourself.